 |Surface pressure||1 bar||0.006 to 0.007 bar|

 |Radiation||0.62 rads/year||8 rads/year|

-Why living on Mars is a challenge?
+Why is living on Mars challenging?

 Living underground on Mars – the drilling challenges

 Mars One suggests we’ll need 16 feet of Martian soil to cover our tunnels, providing protection equivalent to Earth’s atmosphere.

 Drilling with Tunnel Boring Machines (TBMs) is the go-to method for building tunnels on Earth.
 However, it’s not without a heap of problems that are rarely talked about.